qstackfield/lcac-governor/docs/short-explainer.md

 ---

-If you’re building autonomous systems, agents, safety layers, or enterprise AI infrastructure —
+If you’re building autonomous systems, agents, safety layers, or enterprise AI infrastructure -
-or if you’re responsible for the failures when those systems drift — this matters.
+or if you’re responsible for the failures when those systems drift, this matters.

 If you want a walkthrough, architecture deep dive, or acquisition conversation, message me directly.